mnshellgren/dmconsulting-netlify/src/pages/services/services.md

 “Just because you have spoken doesn’t mean you have been heard”.
 Leaders are expected to communicate more than ever and it is easy to go wrong.
 We work with the 6-step communication model as a tool to plan and execute communication that is most relevant for your target group and situation.

-Reference customers: Ericsson, ICA, Input Consulting, Bengt Dahlgren AB, Göteborgs Stad, ABB
+Reference customers: Ericsson, ICA, Input Consulting, Bengt Dahlgren AB, Göteborgs Stad, ABB, ABB Leadership program

 ###